George Albert Smith: Apostleship

 His illnesses seem to have come on in large part as a result of many of the difficult circumstances he suffered while visiting stake conferences during the first six years he was an apostle.

 After his return from Europe in 1921, Smith had a full schedule of stake conference assignments.
 That year he presided at stake conferences in Utah, Arizona and in Chihuahua state in Mexico.

 In 1921 Smith became the chairman of the executive board of the Deseret News.
 He was also on the general board for Religion Classes, which were weekday religious instruction that later merged with the Young Men and Young Women programs.
 He was also made chairman of the church's Centennial Celebration Committee.
 Smith continued as chair of the Centennial Committee until it work ended in 1930.

 In 1928, Smith purchased the Hill Cumorah for the church.
 This was a result of over 20 years of work on trying to get the hill coordinated between Smith and Willard Bean on the part of the church and the local landowners.

 In 1930, Smith invited a group of his friends who shared his interest in the history of the LDS Church to his house.
 They organized the Utah Pioneer Trails and Landmarks Association.
 Smith was made the first president of this organization.
 They placed a large number of historical markers in the western United States over the next five years.
 The group would eventually erect more than 100 monuments and markers.

 With the death of quorum president, Rudger Clawson, in 1943, Smith was sustained as President of the Quorum of the Twelve Apostles and served in the position for two years.

 Church president

 With the death of Heber J. Grant, Smith became president of the church on May 21, 1945.
 When World War II ended, Smith helped send supplies to Europe and was also known for his efforts to revitalize missionary work.
 He publicly denounced the activities and political influence of the American Ku Klux Klan.
 Smith dedicated the Idaho Falls Temple on September 23, 1945.
 Over his lifetime, he traveled approximately a million miles fulfilling church assignments.

 Smith was the first church president to visit Mexico while in office.
 He went there to complete the reconciliation of and return to the church a group of apostates in Mexico known as the "Third Conventionists".
 Also during his presidency the first translation of the endowment ceremony was done.
 The translation was done by Antoine R. Ivins and Eduardo Balderas, with the approval of the First Presidency.

+In 1947, Smith sent a response letter to a California stake president who was asking about subject of interracial marriage.
+He stated, "Social intercourse between the Whites and the Negroes should certainly not be encouraged because of leading to intermarriage, which the Lord has forbidden. ...
+[T]rying to break down social barriers between the Whites and the Blacks is [a move] that should not be encouraged because inevitably it means the mixing of the races if carried to its logical conclusion."